-An ancient, predator free, forest right here in the Waikato, just 30 minutes drive from Cambridge.
+Sanctuary Mountain Maungatautari is an ancient, predator-free forest right here in the Waikato.
+The Visitor Centre is located on the Southern side of the mountain, just 30 minutes drive from Cambridge.

 The Wairere Traverse (Over The Mountain) Track is open from the northern side and takes approximately 5 hours to complete, north-to-south.

 Find out more HERE